samuelsjoen/TextTorrent/README.md

 # TextTorrent
-By Samuel Sjøen
-A simple torrenting application.
+A simple torrenting application by Samuel Sjøen.

 ## Tutorial
 To use the application, the tracker needs to be run first.
 The tracker keeps track of the files each peer has.